maattss/tdt4240-pattern-exercise/README.md

 - **Template pattern**:
   - State: Both 'MenuState' and 'PongState' are extensions of the state class overriding the abstract methods defined.
   - Buttons: Different buttons have a lot of shared functionality. e.g possibility to press and a texture.
 A base class 'Button' now includes code that previously was located in all the button classes.
+  - Sprite.
+Button and Paddle extension of Sprite
   - Paddles: Similarly to buttons, the paddles include a lot of similiar code.
 This is now gathered in the abstract class 'Paddle' which is overriden by the concrete implementation of 'LeftPaddle' and 'RightPaddle'.
 - **State pattern**:
   - Game states: In order to keep track of the game the state pattern is used to keep track of where the user are in the game.
 The 'GameStateManager' holds information about which states are active in the game, i.e. 'the user is in the menu'